shahartal9999/rootkit/README.md

 - Make the communaction module more flexable.<br><br>

 ## C&C
-The command and control server is written in python and can communicate with several victims simultaneously.
+The command and control server is written in python and can communicate with several victims simultaneously.<br>
-For now we only support http mode.
+For now we only support http mode.<br>
+Source location: "cnc" folder.<br><br>

 ## Buildchain